 An employer operating in multiple states faces the complexities of determining where workers compensation liability should be insured.
 Because workers compensation costs vary widely, an employer may be tempted to insure in less expensive states, such as Indiana.
-However, failure to carry insurance in the appropriate states - or to pay into state-funded workers compensation systems, such as Ohio, - may leave employers subject to state penalties, retroactive premium assessments, and unexpected liability.
+However, failure to carry insurance in the appropriate states may leave employers subject to state penalties, retroactive premium assessments, and unexpected liability.

 Air and bus lines, trucking firms, and employee leasing agencies are examples of operations that face potential liability in multiple states.
 For example, a Texas resident who enters into a written or implied employment contract in Ohio, utilizes a base terminal in Indiana, and is injured in Illinois, may attempt to pursue a claim in each of the states - the state of residence, the contract state, the state in which work was performed, the state of injury, and the state or states in which workers compensation coverage was insured by the employer.